 “Inaction is not an option; the silence is not working.”

 Marcie Lipsitt lives in Michigan with her husband, son and three dogs.
-She was born feeling the ills, pain and prejudice that plagued children like her sister with severe learning disabilities and brother with ADHD; a father with Bipolar Disorder and OCD and frankly any child who appeared to have a challenge.
+She was born feeling the ills, pain and prejudice that plagued children like her sister with severe learning disabilities; a father with Bipolar Disorder and OCD and frankly any child who appeared to have a challenge.
 She stood up for the kids in school being made fun of, or those with few to no friends.
 Little did she realize she was evolving advocacy and activism skills.

 For the past 25 years she has been a mother to her greatest inspiration and hero, her son Andrew.
 Andrew has severe learning disabilities and including NLD, PDD-NOS,CAPD and EFD but in addition he suffers from the childhood onset of Bipolar Disorder, OCD, ADHD, multiple anxiety disorders and medical morbidities.